Do you have a flock of chickens that are growing in size?

-These chicken coop designs are designed to hold 12 or more chickens.
-If you are looking for smaller chicken coop designs, check out our post (most of the small plans are also free).
+These free chicken coop plans are designed to hold 12 or more chickens.
+If you are looking for smaller chicken coop designs, check out this post.
+(Most of the building plans are also free.)

 Chicken Coop Checklist

 Remember, a really good, functional chicken coop for your backyard hens is made of non-toxic materials, is predator-proof (think hardware cloth instead of chicken wire), and is well ventilated for good airflow.

 A well-planned chicken house also has easy access for cleaning and to collect fresh eggs.
 A good chicken coop also has the right amount of square feet per chicken of space, the right number of nest boxes, and enough roosting bar space for the number of chickens you have.
 Access doors will make it easier to clean the coop, and the coop will need a space for a waterer.

-Nice touches to put on your wish list are an automatic chicken door, a spacious and predator-proofed outdoor chicken run, and the ability to be mobile (a.k.a a chicken tractor).
+Nice touches to put on your wish list are an automatic front door, a spacious and predator-proofed outdoor chicken run, and the ability to be mobile (a.k.a a chicken tractor).
 Read our backyard chicken coop checklist to really make sure you cover it all to maximize your outdoor space.